U.S. challenges OPEC+ with coordinated release of oil from reserves | Headlines

 U.S. challenges OPEC+ with coordinated release of oil from reserves

-The United States said on Tuesday it will release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for more crude.
-U.S. President Joe Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has grown frustrated at repeatedly asking the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil without getting any response.
+The administration of U.S. President Joe Biden announced on Tuesday it will release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for more crude.
+Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has grown frustrated at repeatedly asking the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil without getting any response.

-The United States said on Tuesday it will release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for more crude.
+The administration of U.S. President Joe Biden announced on Tuesday it will release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for more crude.

+Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has grown frustrated at repeatedly asking the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil without getting any response.
+"I told you before that we're going to take action on these problems.
+That's exactly what we're doing," Biden said in remarks broadcast from the White House.

-The U.S. announcement was for a release of 50 million barrels, the equivalent of about two and a half days of U.S. demand.
+Under the plan, the United States will release 50 million barrels, the equivalent of about two and a half days of U.S. demand.
 India, meanwhile, said it would release 5 million barrels, while Britain said it would allow the voluntary release of 1.5 million barrels of oil from privately held reserves.
 Details on the amount and timing of the release of oil from South Korea, Japan and China were not announced.
 Seoul said it would decide after discussions with the United States and other allies.
 And Japanese media said Tokyo would detail its plans on Wednesday.

-Officials said it was the first time that the United States had coordinated such a move with some of the world's largest oil consumers.
+It was the first time that the United States had coordinated such a move with some of the world's largest Asian oil consumers, officials said.
 OPEC+, which includes Saudi Arabia and other U.S. allies in the Gulf, as well as Russia, has rebuffed requests to pump more at its monthly meetings.
 It meets again on Dec.
 2 to discuss policy but has so far shown no indication it will change tack.

 The group has been struggling to meet existing targets https://www.reuters.com/markets/europe/us-wants-more-oil-opec-cant-turn-tap-much-harder-2021-11-23 under its agreement to gradually increase production by 400,000 barrels per day (bpd) each month - a pace Washington sees as too slow - and it remains worried that a resurgence of coronavirus cases could once again drive down demand.
 Recent high oil prices have been caused by a sharp rebound in global demand, which cratered early in the pandemic in 2021, and analysts have said that releasing reserves may not be enough to curb further rises.